aremmiw/ksync/README.md

 # ksync

-FastCGI KOReader sync server written in C with kcgi and SQLite.
+ksync is a FastCGI [KOReader](https://github.com/koreader/koreader) sync server implementation written in C with kcgi and SQLite.

+It's an alternative to [koreader-sync-server](https://github.com/koreader/koreader-sync-server) and is used for syncing reading progress between KOReader devices.

 ## dependencies
 * [kcgi](https://github.com/kristapsdz/kcgi)